opendocsg/opendoc-supreme-court-practice-directions/PART-19-Matrimonial-Proceedings-And-Matters-Relating-To-The-Guardianship-Of-Infants.md

 	<li>139.
 Transfer of Section 17A(2) Supreme Court of Judicature Act Proceedings</li>
 	<li>140.
 Documents to be filed at the Legal Registry of the Supreme Court</li>
 	<li>141.
 Forms of orders, including Mareva injunctions and search orders</li>
 	<li>142.
-Appeals on ancillary matters in Divorce Proceedings, Custody Matters or Section 17A(2) Supreme Court of Judicature Act Proceedings from the Family Court to the High Court</li>
+Appeals on ancillary matters in Divorce Proceedings, Custody Matters or Section 17A(2) Supreme Court of Judicature Act Proceedings filed before 1 October 2014</li>
 </ul>

 ## 138. Transfer of Matrimonial, Divorce and Guardianship of Infants Proceedings